 Requirement of Internet

 Internet access is the basic need to access and utilize the services of a web application.
-Without a stable and fast connection, the user can face many difficulties performing the core tasks.
+The user can face many difficulties performing the core tasks without a stable and fast connection.
 Also, unstable access can continuously reload the page, disrupting the concentration and workflow.

-But, with technology modernization, this issue is being resolved, and a lot of software is coming offline support.
-For instance, data will be stored on the client machine if the connection is lost.
-In addition, the server’s database will be automatically updated whenever it is again connected to the internet.
+But, technology modernization is resolving this issue, and a lot of software is providing offline support.
+For instance, the client machine will store the data if the connection is lost.
+Furthermore, the server’s database will automatically update when it reconnects to the internet.

-Comparing the speed of web applications with the desktop app is potentially considered slower, as disruption on the internet can easily affect its functioning.
-Also, if the machine’s processing power is low, only a chunk of it is allocated to the browser.
+The speed of web applications is potentially considered slower when compared to desktop apps because disruptions on the internet can easily affect their functioning.
+Additionally, if the machine has low processing power, it only allocates a chunk of it to the browser.
 As a result, the web-based solution will process instructions relaxed and slow-going.

-With a rise seen in cyber-attacks, every individual and enterprise is worried about their data security.
-A lot of questions are raised while storing information on a remote server.
+Every individual and enterprise is worried about their data security due to the rise in cyber-attacks.
+Storing information on a remote server raises a lot of questions.
 There can be a security risk if the selected software does not follow the guidelines published by the government and associated regulatory authorities.

-Man-in-the-middle, XSS, DDoS, and SQL injection are common attacks performed on web apps to crash them and breach privacy.
-Therefore, the user must confirm the security standards followed by a particular solution; otherwise, data can be easily compromised.
+Hackers commonly perform man-in-the-middle, XSS, DDoS, and SQL injection attacks on web apps to crash them and breach privacy.
+Therefore, users must confirm a particular solution’s security standards; otherwise, their data can be easily compromised.

 High Subscription Rates

-There are numerous types of solutions available, some of them are free to use, and some are available after paying a fee and registering on the vendor’s platform.
-In addition, different packages are available, such as monthly, quarterly, and annually, which can expand your budget; a minimum monthly subscription has to be purchased for completing just a small task.
-In this way, web apps become a little expensive than desktop applications.
+Numerous types of solutions are available, some of which are free to use, and some are available after paying a fee and registering on the vendor’s platform.
+Furthermore, you can choose from various monthly, quarterly, and annual packages to expand your budget; however, you must purchase a minimum monthly subscription to complete even a small task.
+In this way, web apps become a little more expensive than desktop applications.